 Individuals affected by anxiety disorders are at significant risk of developing substance use disorder.
 Marijuana, opioids, and stimulants like amphetamines are the most common drugs abused by victims of anxiety disorders to cope with intense feelings of apprehension.
 Substance abuse becomes an outlet for them to escape anxiety and experience pleasure.

-Prolonged use of substances alters neural connections in the brain and can worsen prior symptoms of anxiety or even cause an individual to develop an anxiety disorder.
+Prolonged use of substances alters neural connections in the brain and can worsen prior anxiety symptoms or even cause an individual to develop an anxiety disorder.

 As co-occurring disorders involve complex challenges, an integrated approach that simultaneously or parallelly addresses both psychiatric concerns should be taken to the treatment.

-We, at Cornerstone, treat co-occurring anxiety and substance use disorders in a parallel yet integrated fashion.
-We seamlessly blend psychotherapy and pharmacotherapy into a single coherent treatment package to treat both substance abuse and anxiety disorder.
-After adequate assessment and evaluation of the patient, our clinicians devise a treatment plan that caters to the unique needs of the patient.
+We, at Cornerstone treat co-occurring anxiety and substance use disorders in a parallel yet integrated fashion.
+We seamlessly blend psychotherapy and pharmacotherapy into a single coherent treatment package to treat substance abuse and anxiety disorder.
+After adequate assessment and evaluation of the patient, our clinicians devise a treatment plan that caters to the patient’s unique needs.

-Our clinicians firmly believe that partial treatment or sequential treatment can aggravate both conditions.
-Despite ample evidence that parallel treatment results in better outcomes, many treatment programs continue to treat both conditions separately.
+Our clinicians firmly believe that partial or sequential treatment can aggravate both conditions despite ample evidence that similar treatment results in better outcomes, many treatment programs continue to treat both conditions separately.

-We openly renounce traditional models of treatment for co-occurring disorders that primarily address only one condition.
+We do not use treatment models that primarily address only one condition.
 Both substance abuse and anxiety treatment continue alongside each other at our co-occurring disorder treatment center.
-We believe the integration of treatments for both disorders is essential for the optimal treatment and long-term recovery of the patient.
+We believe integrating treatments for both disorders is essential for the optimal treatment and long-term recovery of the patient.
 Here’s a breakdown of our treatment model:

 Our treatment model primarily uses psychotherapy to address both substance abuse and comorbid anxiety disorders.
-We understand that traditional approaches like 12-step therapy may not work for co-occurring disorders and therefore use more palatable approaches like cognitive-behavioral therapy (CBT) to parallelly address both illnesses.
+We understand that traditional approaches like 12-step therapy may not work for co-occurring diseases and therefore use more palatable methods like cognitive-behavioral therapy (CBT) to address both illnesses parallelly.